Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-protect-worksheet.md

     <Control xsi:type="Button" id="ToggleProtection">
     ```

-5. The next three `TODO`s set "resid"s, which is short for resource ID.
+4. The next three `TODO`s set "resid"s, which is short for resource ID.
 A resource is a string, and you'll create these three strings in a later step.
-For now, you just need to give IDs to the resources.
-The button label should read "Toggle Protection", but the *ID* of this string should be "ProtectionButtonLabel", so the completed `Label` element should look like this:
+For now, you need to give IDs to the resources.
+The button label should read "Toggle Protection", but the *ID* of this string should be "ProtectionButtonLabel", so the completed `Label` element should look like the following code:

     ```xml
     <Label resid="ProtectionButtonLabel" />
     ```

-6. The `SuperTip` element defines the tool tip for the button.
+5. The `SuperTip` element defines the tool tip for the button.
 The tool tip title should be the same as the button label, so we use the very same resource ID: "ProtectionButtonLabel".
 The tool tip description will be "Click to turn protection of the worksheet on and off".
 But the `ID` should be "ProtectionButtonToolTip".
-So, when you are done, the whole `SuperTip` markup should look like this:
+So, when you are done, the whole `SuperTip` markup should look like the following code:

     ```xml
     <Supertip>